Dependence on the Dimension for Complexity of Approximation of Random Fields: Introduction

+where the series converges in the mean and a.s.\ for each $t \in T$.
+A more precise description will be given later.
 For any finite set of positive integers $\kk\subset \N$ let $ X_\kk(t) = \sum_{k\in \kk} \xi_k \p_k(t)$.
-In many problems one needs to approximate $X$ with finite rank process $X_\kk$.
+In many problems one needs to approximate $X$, for instance under $L_2$-norm, with finite rank process $X_\kk$.
 Natural questions arise then: how large should be $\kk$ that yields a given small approximation error?
 Given the size of $\kk$, which $\kk$ provides the smallest error?
-In this article, we address the first of these questions for a specific class of random functions, namely, {\it tensor product type random fields} with high-dimensional parameter sets.
+In this article we address the first of these questions for a specific class of random functions, namely {\it tensor product-type random fields} with high-dimensional parameter sets.
+The tensor product-type field is a separable zero-mean random function $X=\{ X(t)\}_{t\in T}$, $T \subset \R^d$ with rectangular parametric set $T$ and covariance function $\KK^{(d)}$ which can be decomposed in a product of equal ``marginal'' covariances depending on different arguments.
+Namely, let $T=[0,1]^d$ and \be \KK^{(d)}(s,t) = \prod_{l=1}^d \KK_l(s_l,t_l) \ee for all $s_l, t_l \in [0,1]$, $s=(s_1, ... , s_d)$, $t = (t_1, ... , t_d)$.
+Obviously, the integral operator with the kernel~\eqref{K} is the tensor product of the integral operators with the kernels $\KK_l(s_l,t_l)$.

-Let $(\lambda(i))_{i\ge 1}$ be a non-negative sequence satisfying \be \sum_{i=1}^\infty \lambda(i)^2 <\infty \ee and let $(\varphi_i)_{i>0}$ be an orthonormal system in $L_2[0,1]$.
+Let $\{\lambda_{i}\}_{i\ge 1}$ be a non-negative sequence satisfying \be \sum_{i=1}^\infty \lambda_{i}^2 <\infty \ee and let $\{\varphi_i\}_{i>0}$ be an orthonormal system in $L_2[0,1]$.